 - Giving to your favorite charity

-A lawyer or tax adviser can help you sort through the options that might be right for you.
+An attorney or tax professional can help you sort through the options that might be right for you.

 If you own a business, have you considered how best to plan for the business once you have passed away?
 If you plan to keep it in the family, consider creating a structure that makes it easier to transfer the business’s assets to other family members, such as a family limited partnership or a family limited liability company.

-There are many options; your attorney or tax adviser can help you select one that is appropriate for you in light of your specific situation.
+There are many options.
+Your attorney or tax professional can help you select one that is appropriate for you in light of your specific situation.

-Estate planning can be an important activity to engage in at various points throughout your lifetime; there is no one ideal age to begin the process.
-Certainly, when becoming a parent, the parent will want to consider the child’s welfare and plan appropriately.
-As children grow, as your financial life becomes more complex, and as assets and needs grow and change, an existing estate plan should be reviewed to make sure that it still meets current needs, and that future needs are anticipated.
+Engaging in estate planning can be an important activity at various points throughout your lifetime; there is no ideal age at which to begin the process.
+Certainly, new parents will want to consider their child’s welfare, and plan appropriately.
+As children grow, your financial life becomes more complex, and as your assets and needs grow and change, your existing estate plan should be reviewed to make sure it still meets your current needs, and that any future needs are anticipated.

-Two of the most common special circumstances that may affect estate planning decisions are blended families and concerns about disabilities.
-Of course, there may be other needs that affect a particular situation.
+Two of the most common special circumstances that may affect estate planning decisions are blended families and concerns about families with special needs.
+Of course, there may be other factors that affect a particular situation.

 Blended families can make estate planning more complicated.
-For example, a parent may want to leave a different inheritance to biological children than to stepchildren, or the parent may want to protect his or her biological family's inheritance in the event a spouse remarries.
-A solid estate plan can help prepare for these or other scenarios.
-(Read Viewpoints: Estate planning for blended families).
-Also, consult an attorney to discuss your particular circumstances.
+For example, a parent may want to leave a different inheritance to biological children than to stepchildren, or the parent may want to protect their biological family's inheritance in the event that a spouse remarries.
+A solid estate plan can help prepare for these and other scenarios.
+Consult an attorney to discuss your particular circumstances.

-Regarding disabilities, there are specific trusts that are set up for the benefit of a disabled beneficiary, and that are structured in a way that allows the beneficiary to continue to qualify for public assistance such as Social Security Disability Insurance.
-Again, an attorney or financial adviser can help establish a trust that will meet your specific situation.
+Regarding disabilities, there are specific trusts that are set up for the benefit of a beneficiary who is disabled, structured in a way that allows the beneficiary to continue to qualify for public assistance, such as Social Security Disability Insurance.
+Again, an attorney can help establish a trust that will meet your specific situation.